Binomial convolutions for rational power series: Introduction

 He used the following approach to computing binomial products of rational power series.
 Suppose we know the generating functions $\sum_{n=0}^\infty a_n x^n =A(x)$ and $\sum_{n=0}^\infty b_n x^n = B(x)$.
 Then a straightforward computation gives

 The binomial convolution $\sum_{k=0}^n \binom{n}{k} a_k b_{n-k}$ is the coefficient of $x^ny^n$ in \eqref{e-prod1}, so the binomial product $A(x)\odot B(x)$ may be obtained by extracting the diagonal from \eqref{e-prod1}.
-For $A(x)$ and $B(x)$ rational, Prodinger does this using Hautus and Klarner's residue method \cite{hau}.
+For $A(x)$ and $B(x)$ rational, Prodinger did this using Hautus and Klarner's residue method \cite{hau}.
 We will discuss a more efficient method for computing the diagonal of \eqref{e-prod1} in Section \ref{s-pf}.

-Ekhad and Zeilberger \cite{ekha} used another much more efficient method for computing binomial products of rational power series by solving a system of linear equations, using the fact that a proper rational power series in $x$ with a denominator of degree $d$ is determined by the coefficients of $x^i$ for $0\le i \le 2d$.
+Ekhad and Zeilberger \cite{ekha} used another efficient method for computing binomial products of rational power series by solving a system of linear equations, using the fact that a proper rational power series in $x$ with a denominator of degree $d$ is determined by the coefficients of $x^i$ for $0\le i \le 2d$.
 (Recall that a proper rational function is one in which the degree of the numerator is less than the degree of the denominator.)

+Cerlienco, Mignotte, and Piras \cite[Section A IV 1]{cmp} sketched another approach, using determinants, for computing binomial and Hadamard products.

 Our main method for computing binomial products is based on resultants of polynomials.
 If the denominator of $A(x)$ is $\prod_i(1-\alpha_i x)$ and the denominator of $B(x)$ is $\prod_j (1-\beta_j x)$ then $A(x)\odot B(x)$ is a rational function with denominator (not necessarily in lowest terms) $\prod_{i,j}(1-\alpha_i \beta_j x)$, and this product can be computed from the coefficients of the denominators of $A(x)$ and $B(x)$ in terms of a resultant, with no need to factor these denominators into linear factors.
 We use a similar resultant method to compute the denominator of the Hadamard product of two rational generating functions in Section \ref{s-Hadamard}.

+Alecci, Barbero, and Murru \cite[Theorem 5]{abm} have also observed that resultants can be used to compute binomial products.